Tharamac/mixonote/README.md

 # mixonote

-Online sampler Application I had written since 2015.
+Online sampler web Application I had written since 2015.
 User can load sounds and play it by keyboard.